elastic/search-ui/packages/react-search-ui/README.md

 <a id="directsearchui"></a>

-## Working with Search UI outside of Components - state and actions
+## Working with Search UI outside of Components

 [back](#nav)